How to make Chinese crispy chilli oil

 Instructions:

-Place the garlic on a baking tray and put in an oven preheated to 200c.
-Roast for around 15 minutes until the garlic has softened and caramelised.
+• Place the garlic on a baking tray and put in an oven preheated to 200c.
+Roast for around 15 minutes until the garlic has turned golden brown, softened and caramelised.

-If using whole dried chillies, trim the tops off and then place them (seeds and all) in a blender (we recommend the ninja stackable 200w chopper which is used everyday in our kitchen).
-Whizz them until flaked.
+• If using whole dried chillies, trim the tops off and then place them (seeds and all) in a blender (we recommend the ninja stackable 200w chopper which is used everyday in our kitchen) or food processor.
+Whizz them until they become chili flakes.

-In a metal bowl, pour in the chilli flakes, garlic, finely sliced shallots, salt and sugar.
+• In a metal bowl, pour in the chilli flakes, garlic, finely sliced shallots, salt and sugar.
 Mix together well.
+If you're experimenting you can also add peanuts or cashews, star anise, a small cinnamon stick

-Heat the oil to 200c in a pan, once it reaches temperature (carefully!) pour the oil into the metal bowl on top of the ingredients.
+• Heat the oil to 200c in a pan over a medium heat, once it reaches temperature (carefully!) pour the oil into the metal bowl on top of the ingredients.
 It will sizzle and foam up, so if it is a shallower bowl, be careful it doesn’t spill over.

 Which chilli flakes to use?